AdaCore/gnatstudio/docs/users_guide/editing.rst

 First, we move the code that prints the banner.
 Moving it is easy, since this code does not depend on any context.
-We could just do a copy-paste, but then would have to create the new subprogram.
-Instead, we select lines 30 to 35 and then select the:menuselection:`Refactoring --> Extract Subprogram` contextual menu.
+We could just do a copy-paste, but then we would have to create the new subprogram.
+Instead, we select lines 30 to 35 and then select the :menuselection:`Refactoring --> Extract Subprogram` contextual menu.
 GPS removes those lines from the subprogram :command:`Print_Owing` and creates a new procedure :command:`Print_Banner` (the name is specified by the user; GPS does not try to guess a name).
 Also,